AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-shortcut-websdk.md

 hide: yes
 hidefromtoc: yes
 ---
-# Upgrade shortcut to Migrate an AppMeasurement or Analytics extension implementation to use the Web SDK
+# Upgrade shortcut&#58; Migrate an AppMeasurement or Analytics extension implementation to use the Web SDK

+>[!NOTE]
+>
+>This documentation should be used as part of the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).

 <!-- markdownlint-disable MD034 -->